GM escalates the electric vehicle arms race

 This marks the second time the Detroit carmaker has increased its EV budget since outlining its goals early last year.
 In November, the budget increased to $27 billion from $20 billion.

-GM's announcement comes less than a month after rival Ford Motor Co (F.N) upped its EV spending by more than a third to over $30 billion by 2030. read more
+GM’s announcement comes less than a month after rival Ford Motor Co upped its EV spending by more than a third to over $30 billion by 2030.

 GM also said it now expects to report better-than-expected results in the second quarter despite the impact of the global chip shortage.
 It now expects first-half operating earnings will be between $8.5 billion and $9.5 billion due to strong GM Financial results and improved vehicle production as it pulls forward chip supplies from the third quarter.
 GM previously said it would significantly beat its previous forecast for a first-half profit of $5.5 billion.